skozie12/LR100-3D/README.txt

 3D environment is designed to be native to 16:9, and may be unstable or unusable at different aspect ratios.

-Developed using npx vite to view browser environment, and has yet to be integrated into a Wordpress plugin where it will eventually be made live.
+Developed using npx vite to view browser environment, and has yet to be integrated into a Wordpress plugin (or standalone page) where it will eventually be made live.

 Built in .js, using node.js, npm, three.js, and cannon.js